Guatemalan survivors revisit horror of war in ex-dictator's trial

 Genocide trials have been rare for ex-leaders in Latin America, which was scarred by bloody civil conflicts and repression.
 Charges were raised against Chilean ex-dictator Augusto Pinochet, but he died in 2006 before standing trial.

-A three-judge panel must debate the evidence, then sentence or exonerate Rios Montt.
+A three-judge panel must debate the material and set a date on whether to sentence or exonerate Rios Montt.
 A prosecutor has said that up to 130 victims and 75 experts are expected to testify during the trial, which could run several months.

-(Reporting by Mike McDonald; Writing by Alexandra Alper; Editing by Eric Beech and Stacey Joyce)
+(Reporting by Mike McDonald; Writing by Alexandra Alper; Editing by Eric Beech)